 - May I be away from the dormitory overnight?

-- Are the rooms cleaned?
+- Are there telephones in the rooms?

 What is the program cost?

 Individual applications for financial aid are not accepted.
 To learn about outside opportunities for financial assistance, we advise students to speak with their school's guidance counselor for information on how to search for financial aid and scholarship opportunities from outside sources and organizations.